Oven-Baked Meatballs With a Golden Crust (No Frying, No Splatter, All the Good Stuff)

 Instructions

-Pan setup: rimmed baking sheet with parchment paper (and preferably a wire rack placed over top)
+Pan setup: Rimmed baking sheet lined with parchment paper (and ideally a wire rack on top)

-3) Incorporate seasonings and binders.
-Within the breadcrumb mixture, include the egg, parmesan, garlic, parsley, salt, pepper, and any optional oregano or chili flakes.
-Mix until evenly distributed.
+3) In the breadcrumb mixture, add the egg, parmesan, garlic, parsley, salt, pepper, and possibly oregano or chili flakes, and combine until uniform.

-6) Bake.
-Bake for 18–22 minutes or until golden brown and cooked throughout.
-For beef and pork blends, use a instant thermometer to read less than 160°F (71°C).
-(They will carry over one degree or two) If they are on the smaller side, begin checking at 16 minutes.
+6) Bake for 18 to 22 minutes then check to see if they are starting to brown and are cooked through.
+For beef and pork blends, an instant thermomter should register below 160°F (71°C) (They will carry over a degree or two).
+If they are smaller, check them starting at 16 minutes.

 • Swedish-ish baked meatballs: Swap parmesan for a pinch of allspice and nutmeg; serve with gravy instead of marinara.

-• Spicy meatballs: Add 1–2 tsp Calabrian chili paste (or extra flakes) and a little fennel seed.
+• Spicy meatballs: Incorporate 1 to 2 teaspoons of Calabrian chili paste (or additional flakes) along with a pinch of fennel seed.

-• Herby lemon meatballs: Use all beef or turkey, add lemon zest, parsley + dill, and serve with yogurt sauce.
+• Herby lemon meatballs: Try using all beef or all turkey, add lemon zest, parsley and dill, and for serving use the yogurt sauce.

-• Cheese-stuffed: Press a small cube of mozzarella into the center of each ball (seal well).
+• Cheese-stuffed: Press a mini mozzarella cube into the center of each ball (be sure to seal it well).

-• Gluten-free: Use gluten-free breadcrumbs or crushed rice crackers; keep the panade step.
+• Gluten-free: You can use gluten-free breadcrumbs or crushed rice crackers for the panade step.

-• Dairy-free: Use water or unsweetened oat milk in the panade and skip parmesan (add extra salt + herbs to compensate).
+• Dairy-free: You can use water or unsweetened oat milk as a substitute in the panade and forgo the parmesan (add extra salt and herbs to make up for it).

-• Classic: Spaghetti, marinara, extra parmesan, and a green salad with sharp vinaigrette.
+• Classic: Marinara spaghetti with extra parmesan and a green salad with a sharp vinaigrette.

 • Weeknight bowl: Meatballs over rice with sautéed greens and a spoon of pesto.